fix8mt/conjure_enum/README.md

 - no macros
 - does not use `__PRETTY_FUNCTION__` or `__FUNCTION__`
 - class based
 - support for scoped and unscoped enums
+- support for enum aliases, gaps

 # Examples
 ```c++